gstamp/japanese-week-quiz/README.md

    - Get immediate feedback on your answer

 4. **Navigate:**
-   - The app automatically advances after answering (0.6 seconds)
+   - The app automatically advances after answering
    - Click "Skip Question" or press Enter to skip without answering
    - View your final score and percentage at the end
    - Use "Review Answers" to study all days with pronunciations